 In November 2016, Chuck Perdue was elected Bay County Tax Collector.
 He was sworn into office on January 3rd, 2017.
 Chuck Perdue was born in Albany Kentucky but relocated to Bay County, Florida in 1984.
 He attended Bay High School, Gulf Coast Community College, Florida State University earning a Bachelor Degree in Accounting, and Troy University earning his Master’s Degree in Taxation.

 Perdue has worked as a tax consultant for the past 20 years, representing companies in front of the Internal Revenue Service.
 He is also a founding member of a local CPA firm, specializing in accounting, tax preparation, and problem resolution.

 Perdue brings a unique skill set to the Tax Collector’s office.
 His education combined with corporate and private business experience has allowed him to work towards a customer centered office focused on efficient and effective operations.

-Married to wife Charla for 23 years, they have two boys.
-Zac is an airborne medic in the United States Army and Caleb is a freshman at Florida State University.
-Chuck is a Deacon in his church and the family is frequently involved in local and international mission projects.
+Married to wife Charla for 24 years, they have two boys.
+Zac is an airborne medic in the United States Army and Caleb is a sophomore at Florida State University.
+Chuck is actively involved in his church and the family is frequently involved in local and international mission projects.
 Together, they enjoy traveling, boating, and spending time with family and friends.